> Skip to content

 Ian McEwan

-Ian McEwan is the critically acclaimed author of seventeen books.
+Ian McEwan is the critically acclaimed author of nineteen novels and two short story collections.
 His first published work, a collection of short stories, First Love, Last Rites, won the Somerset Maugham Award.
-His novels include The Child in Time, which won the 1987 Whitbread Novel of the Year Award; The Cement Garden; Enduring Love; Amsterdam, which won the 1998 Booker Prize; Atonement; Saturday; On Chesil Beach; Solar; Sweet Tooth; The Children Act; Nutshell; and Machines Like Me, which was a number-one bestseller.
+His novels include The Child in Time, which won the 1987 Whitbread Novel of the Year Award; The Cement Garden; Enduring Love; Amsterdam, which won the 1998 Booker Prize; Atonement; Saturday; On Chesil Beach; Solar; Sweet Tooth; The Children Act; Nutshell; Machines Like Me; and Lessons.
 Atonement, Enduring Love, The Children Act and On Chesil Beach have all been adapted for the big screen.

 Also by Ian McEwan